alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 ###A Note About Safety

 The only 100% way to be safe under an authoritarian government is to not resist.
 Authoritarian governments set arbitrary rules for what is and is not considered a National Security Threat.
-Under some governments, even posession of an encrypted disk is sufficient probable cause to serve a warrant / drag you to an interogation room.
+Under some governments, even possession of an encrypted disk is sufficient probable cause to serve a warrant / drag you to an interrogation room.

 If you want to be 100% safe, throw away this disk or reformat it and use it for another purpose.
 Despite what others may tell you, you are always free to choose the path of least resistance if that means keeping yourself and your family safe.
 History is written by survivors.